AppleHair/HankPsychPort/README.md

 port.
 There's just one problem, I don't know how much time that would take, because I'm going back to school soon, and if last year was difficult, THIS ONE IS GOING TO BE HELL!
 So until I make the full version, I encourage other people in the community to try to make a patch that adds fucked mode to this demo.
+I'm also planning to release an update to this demo that fixes some small lag problems at some point.

 ## The Process